sst/guide/_chapters/create-a-login-page.md

 code: frontend
 ---

-Let's create a page where the users for our app can sign in with their login credentials.
-We'll start by creating the basic form first.
+Let's create a page where the users of our app can login with their credentials.
+AWS Cognito needs a username and password to authenticate a user.
+To keep things simple we are going to use the user's email as their username (as opposed to asking them to create a username).
+We'll be touching on this further when we create the signup form.

+So let's start by creating the basic form that'll take the user's email (as their username) and password.

 ### Add the Container